Phase 3: processing to the vault

 1. Fetches the transcript via YouTubeTranscriptApi (or from .claude/transcript_cache/)

-3. Uploads the cleaned transcript as a .txt attachment to Zotero; sets abstractNote
+3. Uploads the transcript as a .txt attachment to Zotero; sets abstractNote

 After a Go decision, generate the literature note the same way as papers: